Wikimedia Foundation: Finances

 The Wikimedia Foundation mainly finances itself through donations from the public, collected through email campaigns and annual fundraising banners placed on Wikipedia, as well as grants from various tech companies and philanthropic organizations.
 Campaigns for the Wikimedia Endowment have included emails asking donors to leave Wikimedia money in their will.

-As a 501c3 charity, the Foundation is exempt from federal and state income tax.
+As a 501(c)(3) charity, the foundation is exempt from federal and state income tax.
 It is not a private foundation, and contributions to it qualify as tax-deductible charitable contributions.
 In 2007, 2008 and 2009, Charity Navigator gave Wikimedia an overall rating of four out of four possible stars, increased from three to four stars in 2010.
 As of January 2020, the rating was still four stars (overall score 98.14 out of 100), based on data from FY2018.

-The Foundation also increases its revenue by federal grants, sponsorship, services and brand merchandising.
+The foundation also increases its revenue through federal grants, sponsorship, services and brand merchandising.
 The Wikimedia OAI-PMH update feed service, targeted primarily at search engines and similar bulk analysis and republishing, was a source of revenue for a number of years.
 DBpedia was given access to this feed free of charge.
-An expanded version of data feeds and content services was launched in 2021 as Wikimedia Enterprise, an LLC subsidiary of the Foundation.
+An expanded version of data feeds and content services was launched in 2021 as Wikimedia Enterprise, an LLC subsidiary of the foundation.

-In July 2014, the Foundation announced it would accept Bitcoin donations.
-In 2021, cryptocurrencies accounted for just 0.08% of all donations and on May 1, 2022, the Foundation stopped accepting cryptocurrency donations, following a Wikimedia community vote.
+In July 2014, the foundation announced it would accept Bitcoin donations.
+In 2021, cryptocurrencies accounted for just 0.08% of all donations and on May 1, 2022, the foundation stopped accepting cryptocurrency donations, following a Wikimedia community vote.